RickDB/PlexAniSync/README.md

 ### Step 4 - Install requirements

-Make sure you have Python 3.6 or higher installed and install the addtional requirements using this Python command from within the project folder:
+Install the addtional requirements using the Python package installer (pip) from within the project folder:

 `pip install -r requirements.txt`